growly/bfg/README.md

 ## Performance

-Here is the latest comparison of (post parasitic extraction) performance against standard-cell synthesis of the CLB (all targeting Skywater 130nm):
+The only other option we know of for open-source FPGA generation is to synthesise fabrics from standard cells.
+Here is the latest comparison of (post parasitic extraction) performance against standard-cell synthesis of the above CLB (all targeting Skywater 130nm):

 <img alt="latest results" src="https://github.com/user-attachments/assets/b7e250e7-f824-4e8b-b945-128334890b02" />

+A 59% reduction in power-delay-area product is, we claim, worth the effort to encode circuit and layout knowledge as code.

+## Process Portability

+Certain classes of process share _types_ of layout rules, which means designs are trivially portable by just changing the values for each of the various rules: minimum spacing, area, width, and so on.
+As an example of this, the [Gf180McuMux](src/atoms/gf180mcu_mux.h) uses [Sky130Mux](src/atoms/sky130_mux.h) code to generate a GF 180 MCU-valid mux, when handed a [rulebook](src/physical_properties_database.h) with GF 180 MCU values instead.
+Other clases of process require different layout strategies altogether, and new generators to be written.

 ## Status

 BFG works, but has sharp edges.
 Because it is gradware and I am but one man.
 Also, even now that we have magical AI, it is bad a lot of the hard parts.
 Designs are DRC-clean enough to pass LVS, so we can measure their performance and compare it to the popular method of synthesising FPGAs from standard cells.

 We think this is how open-source FPGAs should be built, even if it is hard.
-So I implore you to use, criticise, and contribute to this software!
+So we implore you to use, criticise, and contribute to this software!

 ## Usage